 On 29 November 2017, Victoria became the first Australian state to pass legislation allowing assisted suicide.
 The law gives anyone suffering a terminal illness, with less than six months to live, the right to end their life.
-The law had an 18-month implementation period, and came into effect on 19 June 2019.
+The law came into effect on 19 June 2019.

 There are significant divergences around responses to the legislation itself.
 Some churches actively opposed the introduction of the legislation, while others did not.
 Some churches have required their agencies to have no use of the legislation within their facilities, while others have not.
 Opposition to the legislation identifies assisted dying with co-operation with suicide, which is co-operation with an immoral, anti-life act.
 There are also a series of concerns for the opening of a legal door to downgrading the sanctity of human life and the possibilities of pressure on frail, elderly people to get out of the way of the new generation.
 These concerns obviously weigh with all churches.
 Broadly speaking, all churches support the provision of good palliative care as the preferred and recommended basis for ‘end of life’ care, which ideally should be available to all.

 Despite significant agreement with these attitudes and concerns, some churches have chosen to accept that voluntary assisted dying is now a legal option for certain people (in carefully defined categories) and that, in a pluralist society, church caring institutions can develop appropriate ways of accompanying people in their terminal stages of life even if they are choosing to make use of the voluntary assisted dying procedures.
 For these churches, the rights of staff to opt out of involvement is also an issue.